-- It is the setting manager's responsibility to ensure that records are transferred and closed in accordance with the archiving procedures, set out below. - If the Local Safeguarding Partners (LSP) retention requirements are different to the setting, the designated safeguarding lead will liaise with their line manager and seek legal advice if necessary.
+- It is the designated person's responsibility to ensure that records are transferred and closed in accordance with the archiving procedures, set out below. - If the Local Safeguarding Partners (LSP) retention requirements are different to the setting, the designated person will liaise with their line manager, and seek legal advice if necessary.